Palliative Care in Cancer

 Does NCI support palliative care research?

-Yes.
 NCI supports a number of projects, including clinical trials, in the area of symptom management and palliative care.
-The following links will launch real-time searches of NCI’s list of cancer clinical trials for supportive and palliative care that are currently enrolling participants.
-The search results can be further narrowed by trial location, drug name, intervention type, and other criteria.
+Call NCI's Cancer Information Service at 1-800-4-CANCER (1-800-422-6237) for information about clinical trials of supportive and palliative care.

-In addition, NCI’s Division of Cancer Prevention supports research that addresses prevention and treatment of many cancer-related symptoms, including nausea and vomiting, fatigue, peripheral neuropathy, pain, and sleep problems.
-For more information, go to http://prevention.cancer.gov/major-programs/supportive-and-palliative-care/grants/.
+In addition, NCI’s Division of Cancer Prevention supports research that addresses prevention and treatment of many cancer-related symptoms, including nausea and vomiting, fatigue, peripheral neuropathy, pain, and sleep problems, among others.